JJKong20/CSE3901_Web_Project/README.md

 $  rails test

-If the test suite passes, youll. be ready to run the app in a local server:
+Then, you'll be ready to run the app in a local server:

 $  rails server